 The board accepts passing scores from the NCE, as mentioned above.
 This examination measures general knowledge of counseling that you will have earned during your master’s program.
 It consists of 200 multiple choice questions and you will have 4 hours to complete it.

 Note: To learn more about how to become a counselor in the state of North Dakota, please visit the North Dakota Board of Counselor Examiners.

 Counseling Career Outlook In North Dakota

-According to the Bureau of Labor Statistics, there were 100 mental health counselors, 140 rehabilitation counselors and 320 substance abuse counselors employed in the state of North Dakota as of May 2011.
-Their median annual salaries ranged from $41,690 to $45,770.
-This is above the national average, and your pay can increase with experience and depending upon where you live.
+According to the Bureau of Labor Statistics, there were 730 substance abuse, behavioral disorder, and mental health counselors employed in the state of North Dakota as of May 2022.
+Their median annual salary was $59,860.
+This is well above the national median of $49,710, and your pay can increase with experience and depending upon where you live.

 Schools with Degree Programs Accepting Students from North Dakota

 - North Dakota Marriage and Family Therapist Licensing

 2022 US Bureau of Labor Statistics and O*NET (a website sponsored by the US Department of Labor) job market trends and salary figures for substance abuse, behavioral disorder, and mental health counselors are based on national data, not school-specific information.
 Conditions in your area may vary.
 Data accessed August 2023.